Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?

-The corporate objects / purpose must be stated in the articles of association and filed with the Companies’ Registry.
+The corporate scope must be stated in the Articles of Association and filed with the Companies' Registry

 Minimum number of incorporators / shareholders and residency requirements